kssoftage/retropad-build123d/README.md

 # RetroPad: STL source to STEP/STL via build123d

-**Pipeline task**: convert original RetroPad case STL files to parametric-ready STEP/STL using Python CAD toolchain (OCP + build123d), with zero symmetric-difference volume.
+**Pipeline task**: convert original RetroPad case STL files to parametric ready STEP/STL using Python CAD toolchain (OCP + build123d), with zero symmetric-difference volume.

 ---

 ## What I Did

 ### The Problem
-Needed to take 4 mechanical parts from the [RetroPad](https://github.com/jtgans/RetroPad) open-source gamepad design (STL files) and produce matching STEP/STL outputs that:
+Needed to take 4 mechanical parts from the [RetroPad](https://github.com/jtgans/RetroPad) opensource gamepad design (STL files) and produce matching STEP/STL outputs that:
 - Have **zero volume difference** vs. the original
 - Are valid **closed solids** that build123d can manipulate
 - Are produced entirely in Python (no GUI tools)

-### What Didn't Work — Parametric Reconstruction
+### What Didn't Work: Parametric Reconstruction
 Our first approach was to reconstruct each part parametrically using build123d (lofts, extrusions, boolean ops).
 We spent several iterations analyzing the STL geometry via:
 - Cross-section slicing at key Z levels
 - Vertex analysis for wall thicknesses, radii, centres